aleszu/oilandwater/README.md

 ## Build the map yourself

-Boot up [Carto.com](http://Carto.com), create a login and upload the CSV from above.
-Plot the data by latitude and longitude and then style the points by net barrels recovered.
-Voilá.
+1. Boot up [Carto.com](http://Carto.com), create a login and upload the CSV from above.

+2. Plot the data by latitude and longitude and then style the points by net barrels recovered.

+3. To add interactivity to your map, play with the "widgets" function.
+Add a "histogram" pulled from one of your columns, like "net_loss_barrels," and a "category" from the "iyear" column.

-You might also want to add in shapefiles for the country's crude oil pipelines.
+4. What other geographic information might be helpful?
+Let's add in the shapefiles for the U.S.'s crude oil pipelines.
 Those can be found in a [zip](https://www.eia.gov/maps/map_data/CrudeOil_Pipelines_US_EIA.zip) from the [U.S. Energy Information Administration](https://www.eia.gov/maps/layer_info-m.php).

-Extra points if you can track down and plot the shapefile for the Standing Rock reservation.
+5. Extra points if you can track down and plot the shapefile for the Standing Rock reservation.

 Read the full story on Undark [here](https://undark.org/article/oil-pipeline-safety-dakota-access-standing-rock/).